A Guide to U-M Technology Resources & Services

 Resources for Research Computing

-- Participate in U-M's research cyberinfrastructure and shared High-Performance Computing (HPC) cluster (Flux).
+- Participate in U-M's research cyberinfrastructure and shared high-performance computing (HPC) cluster called Great Lakes.

-- Turbo Research Storage is available to all U-M researchers through ARC-TS.
-Turbo is designed to be secure, and move data at speeds of up to 40 gigabits per second (Gbps).
+- Turbo Research Storage is designed to be secure and moves data at speeds up to 160 Gbps.

 Use High-Speed Network Connections